Why Your Pastor Might Be Ready to Quit

 When I heard they were testing for the COVID-19 antibodies at the Blood Connection, my curiosity was killing me.
 You see, I thought I had “the Rona” back in February.
 I was shocked by the results.

 When the COVID-19 hit, much of our economy came to a screeching halt.
 While some industries have prospered, most have struggled.
 Due to the uncertainty of the coming months, Ford did something unexpected: they started making ventilators.
-When Henry Ford started the company back in 1903, he wasn’t anticipating an assembly line churning out ventilators, …
+When Henry Ford started the company back in 1903, he wasn’t anticipating an assembly line churning out ventilators, yet that is the reality …